HAYDON AND URRY, LTD

 "This would almost certainly be a "claw" movement projector, as Arthur S. Newman, F.R.P.S., in a "Scientific Paper", published in the "Cinematograph Times" in August, 1934, says of an early projector, invented by Haydon and Urry: "This simple movement was adapted to be used in an ordinary optical lantern.
 A rotating spindle drove an arm with a ratchet-shaped end, which entering the perforations, moved the film forward on the down stroke and slid over the perforations on the up stroke.
 This was in 1896."
 (R.S.
 Taylor: Showmens' Enterprise as Film Exhibitors: Merry-Go- Round: Vol. IV, No. 3, March 1945: pp 18-19)

 (2) The Eragraph 1897 Model

-Haydon & Urry's first patent application #3572 (10 Feb 1897) was for a machine fitted with a maltese cross mechanism and was submitted in the names George Haydon and Haydon and Urry, Ltd. This was their first model sold on the open market.
-The machine was advertised as "The New Kinematograph" in February 1897, but was renamed "The Eragraph" in April 1897.
-Subsequent advertising indicating that machine functioned both as a camera and a projector (The Era, July 17, 1897).
+Haydon & Urry's first application for patent (No. #3572, dated February 10, 1897) was for a machine fitted with a maltese cross mechanism and was submitted in the names George Haydon and Haydon and Urry, Ltd. This was their first model sold on the open market.
+The machine was advertised as "The New Kinematograph" in The Era in February 1897, but was renamed "The Eragraph" in April 1897.
+Subsequent advertising indicated that machine functioned both as a camera and a projector (Era, 17 July 1897).